EdsonSaldivar/no_market_injections/README.md

 ## Usage

 Once the server is running, access the lab through your browser at `http://localhost:3000`.
-Explore different exercises and examples of NoSQL injections to understand how they work and how to protect your applications from these vulnerabilities.
+Explore the exercise of NoSQL injections to understand how they work and how to protect your applications from these vulnerabilities.

 ## Creator